smolegz/tp/docs/UserGuide.md

 > * `addbystep` Only helps you to format the command correctly, it does not help to check if the person that you are adding is a duplicate.
 You have to copy the command to your clipboard and paste it into LookMeUp to verify if the person is non-duplicate.
+> * If you enter an invalid input for one of the fields (e.g. you left the name blank), an error message will be displayed, and you will have to enter the same field again.

 ### Listing all persons : `list`